NRG (South Korean band): 2000–2001: Kim Hwan-sung’s death, Sorrow, and temporary hiatus

 On May 11, 2000, it was announced that NRG had accepted Yuxing Company's invitation to become "Fitness Dance Ambassadors" as part of their global expansion efforts.
 The following week, the group was spotted in Beijing shooting a commercial as part of the buildup to their first China tour, announced by member Hwansung at a press conference later that day.

 Following the group's early promotions for the tour, Hwansung was admitted to the hospital on June 6, but his condition quickly deteriorated to the point where he was placed on life support on June 10, and fell into a coma the following day.
 On June 13, the group reportedly met to discuss the cancellation of the upcoming tour, but at the request of Hwansung's parents, the tour would continue as scheduled.
 Hwansung died in the early morning hours of June 15, 2000, from viral pneumonia.
 On June 23, it was announced that the group's tour of China would begin on July 14, with former members Sungjin and Myunghoon making their official return.
 During the first performance of the tour, the group debuted their new song "Antonio (Letter to Heaven)", written in memory of Hwansung.

 On January 25, 2001, NRG and their labelmates T.T.Ma signed a contract with a Latvian concert performer to embark on a European tour in June, making them the first K-pop group to perform in Eastern Europe.
 On June 4, their fourth album Sorrow (悲) was released, with the title track written for them by former H.O.T. member Kangta.
 On August 17 and 19, NRG held their first concert in Korea, which also served as a tribute to Hwansung.

-Following promotions for Sorrow, the group would become inactive during 2002 for what was reported to be a combination of Hwansung's death and poor sales of the group's fourth album, with Daum noting that the group became overshadowed by Sungjin's popularity as a comedian during their hiatus.
+Following promotions for Sorrow, the group would become inactive during 2002 for what was reported to be a combination of Hwansung's death and poor sales of the group's fourth album, with Daum noting that the group became overshadowed by Sungjin's popularity as a television personality during their hiatus.